The Grasshopper Cocktail is a sweet, minty, chocolatey, and creamy adult drink. It is colorful and has a ton of flavor to match.

-This is a chocolate-flavored liquor that has been around as far back as the 1600s.
+This chocolate-flavored liquor has been around as far back as the 1600s.
 There are a few different versions of this cocktail, however.
 It comes in a dark variety and a light variety.
-For this drink, use the light stuff, as it will help give it a better grasshopper green color.
+For this drink, use the light stuff, sometimes called white Crème de Cacao, as it will help give it a better grasshopper green color.

 Crème de Menthe

 This liquor has been around for a very long time and has a French origin.
-While this is the younger of the two liquors (late 1800s), it also tastes great alone.
-Combine it with the rest of this cocktail’s ingredients, however, and we have something really special.
+While this is the younger of the two liquors (the late 1800s), it tastes great alone.
+However, combine it with the rest of this cocktail's ingredients, and we have something special.